ServiceNow/Fast-LLM/docs/help.md

 Let's stay one step ahead of those pesky gotchas.
 Here's a list of common issues and quick fixes:

 -   **CUDA Out of Memory**: When the GPU throws a fit, a few tweaks can help.
 First, try lowering `micro_batch_size` or `sequence_length` in the configuration to fit within the available memory.
 Still stuck?
-Try setting the `mlp_recompute_level` option to `activation` to save memory in the backward pass, or experiment with higher ZeRO stages for reduced memory usage.
+Try setting the `mlp_recompute_level` option to `activation` or `full` to save memory in the backward pass, or experiment with higher ZeRO stages for reduced memory usage.
 And if that's not enough, tensor or model parallelism may be your friend.
-We've got a guide for this, so you're covered.

 -   **Python Hash Seed Sync Error**: Encountering an error like